Joel7homas/container-backup/README.md

 ### Common Issues

 **No backups are being created**:
-- Check container logs: `docker logs service-backup`
+- Check container logs: `docker logs container-backup`
 - Verify Portainer URL and API key are correct
 - Ensure the backup directory has appropriate permissions
 - Check if Docker socket is properly mounted